george-norton/peacock/case/readme.md

 Also included are DXF and SVG files intended as a template for making a trackpad overlay (e.g. from Self adhesive vinyl).

-The case is designed for m3 hardware- I used m3x6mm all round.
+The case is designed for m3 hardware in the corners- I used m3x6mm.
+There is 1 spot for an m2x6mm screw in the centre of the macropad.

 Optionally, you can use longer m3 bolts to tilt the back of the case up for comfort.